The

 Contact

-• SELECTION: Why has your organization decided to work on this problem?
-Is the proposed project compatible with mandate of your organization?
-What other organizations, if any, will be cooperating with you on this endeavor?
+2. Selection: Why has your organization decided to work on this problem?
+Is the proposed project compatible with the mandate of your organization?
+What other organizations, if any, are addressing the problem or will be cooperating with you on this endeavor?

-• PLAN OF ACTION: What are the specific steps necessary to complete the project, and over what time frame?
+3. Plan and Budget: What are the specific steps and financial resources necessary to complete the project, and over what time frame?

-• EVALUATION: How will the progress and benefits of the project be measured?
-Will any external consultant or advisory committee evaluate the success of the project?
+5. Evaluation: How will the progress and benefits of the project be measured?
+Will there be an objective, external evaluation by a consultant or advisory committee to determine the success of the project?

-• BOARD OF DIRECTORS: Has the board of your organization formally approved this plan?
-How will trustees be involved in project management?
+6. Board of Directors: Was the board of your organization involved in the development of this plan, and have they formally approved it?
+How will your board be involved in project management?
 Have they evaluated how this project will affect the future of your organization?

-• FINANCES: What is the total project budget?
-How much internal funding will be utilized?
-What commitments have been made by other grant makers?
+7. Financing: How much of the funding of the project be provided internally?
+Have commitments been made by other grant makers?
 To what other funding sources have proposals been submitted?
 When the project is completed, will internal financial resources be available to support the results?

-• FUTURE: How will the results of the project be shared with others in the field and the general public?
-How will the results of the project be used by your organization?
+8. Outcomes: How will the results of the project be used within your organization?
+How will the results of the project be shared with others in the field and the general public?